harshvardhaniimi/personal-website/content/blog/2021-07-27-writing-is-hard-editing-is-easy/index.md

 Soon after having the publishing part sorted, the question about content came up.
 I went through iterations of what I wrote and transported my old writings to the new website — providing new eyes to ancient writings (as old as 2016) and updating them.
 Minute changes that didn't alter the content except for correcting old mistakes.

 I cannot invest in multiple reviews for my blog posts.
 Blog posts are the quick way of conveying ideas, and editing and reviewing them like a research paper would kill its joy.
 It is the place where I can be lucid and make mistakes.
 The best I can do is put them through a grammar check (Grammarly?) and reread if all makes sense.
-I hope my writing improves by the day, and someday even the first draft shines!